 Joan Fontaine movies: TCM schedule on August 6

 3:00 AM MUSIC FOR MADAME (1937).
-Director: John Blystone.
-Cast: Nino Martini, Joan Fontaine, Alan Mowbray, Billy Gilbert, Alan Hale, Grant Mitchell, Erik Rhodes, Lee Patrick, Frank Conroy, Bradley Page, Romo Vincent, Jack Carson, Ward Bond, Mary Carr, Jack Mulhall, Pat O’Malley, Barbara Pepper, Milburn Stone.
-BW-81 mins.
+Dir.: John Blystone.
+Cast: Nino Martini, Joan Fontaine, Alan Mowbray, Billy Gilbert, Alan Hale, Grant Mitchell, Erik Rhodes, Lee Patrick, Frank Conroy, Bradley Page, Romo Vincent, Jack Carson, Ward Bond, Mary Carr, Jack Mulhall, Pat O'Malley, Barbara Pepper, Milburn Stone.
+Black and white.
+81 min.

 4:30 AM A DAMSEL IN DISTRESS (1937).
-Director: George Stevens.
+Dir.: George Stevens.
 Cast: Fred Astaire, Joan Fontaine, George Burns, Gracie Allen, Reginald Gardiner, Constance Collier, Ray Noble, Montagu Love, Harry Watson, Jan Duggan, Charles Bennett, May Beatty, Monte Blue, Jack Carson, Sam Harris.
-BW-101 mins.
+Black and white.
+101 min.

 6:15 AM BORN TO BE BAD (1950).
-Director: Nicholas Ray.
+Dir.: Nicholas Ray.
 Cast: Joan Fontaine, Robert Ryan, Zachary Scott, Joan Leslie, Mel Ferrer, Virginia Farmer, Harold Vermilyea, Kathleen Howard, Dick Ryan, Bess Flowers, Irving Bacon, Joy Hallward, Gordon Oliver.
-BW-90 mins.
+Black and white.
+90 min.

 8:00 AM THE BIGAMIST (1953).
-Director: Ida Lupino.
-Cast: Joan Fontaine, Ida Lupino, Edmund O’Brien, Edmund Gwenn, Kenneth Tobey, Jane Darwell, Peggy Maley, Matt Dennis, Lillian Fontaine, John Maxwell, Ralph Brooks, Collier Young.
-BW-79 mins.
+Dir.: Ida Lupino.
+Cast: Joan Fontaine, Ida Lupino, Edmund O'Brien, Edmund Gwenn, Kenneth Tobey, Jane Darwell, Peggy Maley, Matt Dennis, Lillian Fontaine, John Maxwell, Ralph Brooks, Collier Young.
+Black and white.
+79 min.

 9:30 AM BEYOND A REASONABLE DOUBT (1956).
-Director: Fritz Lang.
+Dir.: Fritz Lang.
 Cast: Dana Andrews, Joan Fontaine, Sidney Blackmer, Arthur Franz, Philip Bourneuf, Edward Binns, Shepperd Strudwick, Robin Raymond, Barbara Nichols, Dan Seymour, Rusty Lane, Joyce Taylor, Carleton Young, Joe Kirk, Charles Evans, Franklyn Farnum, John George, Sam Harris.
-BW-80 mins.
+Black and white.
+80 min.

 11:00 AM IVANHOE (1952).
-Director: Richard Thorpe.
+Dir.: Richard Thorpe.
 Cast: Robert Taylor, Elizabeth Taylor, Joan Fontaine, George Sanders, Finlay Currie, Emlyn Williams, Robert Douglas, Felix Aylmer, Francis De Wolff, Norman Wooland, Basil Sydney, Harold Warrender, Patrick Holt, Sebastian Cabot, Michael Brennan, Megs Jenkins, Guy Rolfe.
-C-107 mins.
+Color.
+107 min.

 1:00 PM GUNGA DIN (1939).
-Director: George Stevens.
+Dir.: George Stevens.
 Cast: Cary Grant, Victor McLaglen, Douglas Fairbanks Jr., Joan Fontaine, Sam Jaffe, Eduardo Ciannelli, Montagu Love, Robert Coote, Abner Biberman, Lumsden Hare, Charles Bennett, Cecil Kellaway, Sam Harris, and possibly Richard Farnsworth.
-BW-117 mins.
+Black and white.
+117 min.

 3:00 PM SUSPICION (1941).
-Director: Alfred Hitchcock.
+Dir.: Alfred Hitchcock.
 Cast: Cary Grant, Joan Fontaine, Cedric Hardwicke, Nigel Bruce, Dame May Whitty, Isabel Jeans, Heather Angel, Auriol Lee, Reginald Sheffield, Leo G. Carroll, Billy Bevan, Faith Brook, Leonard Carey, Clive Cook, Lumsden Hare, Edward Fielding, Gavin Gordon, Aubrey Mather.
-BW-100 mins.
+Black and white.
+100 min.

 5:00 PM REBECCA (1940).
-Director: Alfred Hitchcock.
+Dir.: Alfred Hitchcock.
 Cast: Laurence Olivier, Joan Fontaine, George Sanders, Judith Anderson, Nigel Bruce, Florence Bates, Reginald Denny, C. Aubrey Smith, Gladys Cooper, Melville Cooper, Leo G. Carroll, Lumsden Hare, Leonard Carey, Edward Fielding, Philip Winter, Forrester Harvey, Billy Bevan, Gino Corrado.
-BW-130 mins.
+Black and white.
+130 min.

 7:30 PM LETTER FROM AN UNKNOWN WOMAN (1948).
-Director: Max Ophüls.
+Dir.: Max Ophüls.
 Cast: Joan Fontaine, Louis Jourdan, Mady Christians, Marcel Journet, Carol Yorke, Howard Freeman, Art Smith, John Good, Leo B. Pessin, Erskine Sanford, Betty Blythe.
-BW-87 mins.
+Black and white.
+87 min.

 9:15 PM THIS ABOVE ALL (1942).
-Director: Anatole Litvak.
+Dir.: Anatole Litvak.
 Cast: Tyrone Power, Joan Fontaine, Thomas Mitchell, Henry Stephenson, Nigel Bruce, Gladys Cooper, Philip Merivale, Sara Allgood, Alexander Knox, Queenie Leonard, Melville Cooper, Jill Esmond, Holmes Herbert, Denis Green, Arthur Shields, Thomas Louden, Miles Mander, Dennis Hoey, John Abbott, Billy Bevan, Leonard Carey, May Beatty, Clyde Cook, Mary Forbes, Forrester Harvey, Lumsden Hare, Aubrey Mather, Doris Lloyd, Wyndham Standing, Heather Thatcher, Rhys Williams.
-BW-111 mins.
+Black and white.
+111 min.

 11:15 PM THE CONSTANT NYMPH (1943).
-Director: Edmund Goulding.
+Dir.: Edmund Goulding.
 Cast: Charles Boyer, Joan Fontaine, Alexis Smith, Brenda Marshall, Charles Coburn, Dame May Whitty, Peter Lorre, Joyce Reynolds, Jean Muir, Montagu Love, Eduardo Ciannelli, Janine Crispin, Doris Lloyd, Joan Blair, André Charlot, Marcel Dalio, Crauford Kent, Sam Harris, Wilbur Mack.
-BW-112 mins.
+Black and white.
+112 min.

 1:15 AM UNTIL THEY SAIL (1957).
-Director: Robert Wise.
+Dir.: Robert Wise.
 Cast: Jean Simmons, Joan Fontaine, Paul Newman, Piper Laurie, Sandra Dee, Charles Drake, Alan Napier, Wally Cassell, Ralph Votrian, John Wilder, Tige Andrews, Adam Kennedy, Mickey Shaughnessy, Patrick Macnee, Franklyn Farnum, Stuart Holmes, Dean Jones, .
-BW-95 mins.
+Black and white.
+95 mins.
 Letterbox Format.

 Cary Grant, Joan Fontaine in Suspicion publicity shot via Doctor Macro.